tracer-protocol/proposals/readme.md

 Each data will be executed against its target, and most commonly each piece of data is simply calling a specific function with certain parameters.

-You may generate the bytecode required for the proposal yourself (Mycelium recommends using hardhat or Truffle for this).
+You may generate the bytecode required for the proposal yourself (Mycelium recommends using Hardhat or Truffle for this).

 In order for a proposal to be considered complete, you must have produced
 - a list of targets